rohungowda/DataStructuresAlgorithmLearning/README.md

 ### Technologies Used

 - **C++** for implementing the backend algorithms and data structures.
-- **React** for creating the dynamic and interactive user interface that visualizes algorithm execution.
+- **React, Javascript** for creating the dynamic and interactive user interface that visualizes algorithm execution.

 ## Currently Built Algorithms

 - **SegmentTrees**
   A segment tree implementation designed to efficiently perform range queries and updates.
 It is built using a statically allocated array, with the size calculated based on the input.
 Can do range min, max, and sum operations

+- **Khan's Algorithm**
+  An implementation of Kahn's Algorithm for topological sorting of Directed Acyclic Graphs (DAGs).
+It uses in-degree tracking and a queue to process nodes in linear order.
+Efficiently detects cycles and produces a valid topological ordering if one exists.

 ## Learning Goals